PhilippeW83440/CarND-Semantic-Segmentation/README.md

      <br>vgg16
 </p>

+On top of VGG16 we add 1x1 convolutions to reduce the number of filters from 4096 to whatever the number of classes for our model is.

-The decoder is in charge of upsampling back to the original image size (i.e. (256, 512) in our case) via 3 consecutive conv2d_transpose operations (x2 x2 x8 => x32 in total; as the input image was downscaled in the encoder by a factor of 32).
+Then a decoder is in charge of upsampling back to the original image size (i.e. (256, 512) in our case) via 3 consecutive conv2d_transpose operations (x2 x2 x8 => x32 in total; as the input image was downscaled in the encoder by a factor of 32).
 Skip layers are being used to retain and propagate information that was present in the encoder before fully downsampling the image and that would otherwise be lost: this increases the accuracy of the semantic segmenter.

 Concerning the VGG16 encoder: